-Liquidity risk is the risk that the CeramTec Holding Group will not be able to fulfill its financial obligations when they fall due.
-The CeramTec Holding Group's objective is to minimize the liquidity risk as far as possible by ensuring sufficient financing and credit lines from banks.
-In light of this, the CeramTec Holding Group had an undrawn and confirmed credit line of EUR 100,000k as of the reporting date.
-Furthermore, the CeramTec Holding Group had cash and cash equivalents of EUR 86,476k as of the reporting date.
+Liquidity risk is the risk that the CeramTec group companies will not be able to fulfill their financial obligations when they fall due.
+The objective of the management of the CeramTec Holding Group is to minimize the liquidity risk as far as possible by ensuring sufficient financing and credit lines from banks.
+In light of this, the CeramTec group companies had an undrawn and confirmed credit line of EUR 100,000k as of the reporting date.
+Furthermore, the CeramTec group companies had cash and cash equivalents of EUR 124,585k of which EUR 56,402k was used after the reporting date to make early debt service payments on a shareholder loan (see note 4.12).